tearust/t-rust/obsidian/_gitbook-dev-docs/1_tutorial/4.1_sample_actor_code_walkthrough/README.md

 	help::result_ok()
 }
 ```

 When the "faucet" request is received by the actor, `crate::dfn::map_handler` will dispatch the function call to txn_faucet.
 Inside this function, we first generate the req:

 ```
 	let req: FaucetRequest = serde_json::from_slice(&payload)?;
   check_auth(&req.tapp_id_b64, &req.address, &req.auth_b64).await?;

 ```

-then use `TappstoreTxn::TransferTea` to convert it to a txn. `request::send_tappstore_txn` is used to send such txn.
-This txn is send to the state machine.
-It will be executed async.
+then use `TappstoreTxn::TransferTea` to convert it to a txn. `request::send_tappstore_txn` is used to send such a txn.
+This txn is sent to the state machine and executed async.

-Note, we do not expect to get the execution result at this moment, because all state machine will handle async.
+Note, we don't expect to get the execution result at this moment because all state machine nodes will handle async.

-Please read the code carefully, understand each parameter.
+Please read the code carefully and understand each parameter.